Suigi/conductor/Jira.md

 ## Tasks

+- [ ] Make sure timer names in conductor-api calls are url encoded
 - [ ] Figure out test for where to call `draw` / wiring up the application
 - [ ] Run mob commands
   - [ ] Display mob command output